GreenswayAB/BIRDS/README.md

 ### What does the package do?

 With the `BIRDS`’ package set of tools PBD can be reviewed based on the information contained in the visits.
-Use `BIRDS` to organise the data, summarise and review the data as shown [here](./vignettes/BIRDs.png).
+Use `BIRDS` to organize the data, summarize and review the data as shown [here](https://github.com/Greensway/BIRDS/vignettes/BIRDs.png).
 The `BIRDS` package organizes the data into a spatially gridded visit-based format, from which summaries are retrieved for a number of variables describing the visits across both spatial and temporal dimension.
 Those variables are the number of visits, number of species, number of observations, average species list length per visit, number of units of space and time with visits.
 The variables can be used to collectively describe the sampling effort and data completeness (data gaps), and can be examined spatially (e.g. viewed on maps) and temporally (e.g. plotted as time series).